FoxStorm/container/README.md

 const staging = Environment.new('staging', false)
 ```

-To easy create *development*, *testing* and a *production* environments the following methods can be used:
+To easily create *development*, *testing* and a *production* environments the following methods can be used:

 ```typescript
 const development = Environment.development() // has isRelease false